Explained waits lowers the stress of the line

 3. Handing out menus before being seated

-It doesn’t even feel like waiting when given a task to perform—especially if it’s backed up with a few drinks at the meet, greet, and start of your socialising.
+It doesn’t even feel like waiting when given a task to perform—especially if it’s backed up with a few drinks at the meet, greet, and start of the game simultaneously with your socialising.
 By merely integrating part of the process to the wait times, perceived waiting times practically disappear.

 4. Add value to the wait

-Have you noticed that airports have comfortable, well-spaced seating, with newsstands, shops, cafes, bars, and information centers dotted around?
+Have you noticed that airports have comfortable, well-spaced seating in virtually all locations, with newsstands, shops, cafes, bars, and information centers dotted around?
 All of those added extras are designed to make your waiting room experience more comfortable and distracting, improving your psychology of queuing — as well as prizing a little extra cash from your pocket!
 As far as the psychology of queuing is concerned, having something to do, and sociably, appreciably shortens the perceived wait.

 5. Replace waiting times with other activities